Inference in generalized linear models with robustness to misspecified variances

 Note that for $\flip = \II$ (the identity matrix) we recover the observed effective score.

-An asymptotic $\alpha$ level test is then derived as follows.
+An asymptotic $\alpha$-level test is then derived as follows.
 First, \cite{Hemerik.etal:2020} prove (asymptotic) invariance of the first two moments of the test statistic under the action of $\flip$, i.e.\ that $E\{S(\flip)\} - E\{S(\II)\} = 0$ and $\Var\{S(\flip)\} - \Var\{S(\II)\} \to 0$ as $n \to\infty$.
 Next, they apply the Lindberg-Feller multivariate central limit theorem to show that, for independently drawn flip matrices $F_2, \ldots, F_g$, where $g$ does not depend on $n$, the vector $S(\II), S(F_2), \ldots, S(F_g)$ converges to a vector of independent and identically distributed random variables.
-By Lemma 1 of \cite{Hemerik.etal:2020} is then possible to obtain an asymptotic $\alpha$ level test for the null hypothesis \eqref{H_0_true} against a one or two-sided alternative.
-Assume we observe values $S_1,\dots, S_g$, where $S_1=S(\II)$ is the observed test statistic, while the sorted values are $S_{(1)}\le\dots\le S_{(g)}$.
+Lemma 1 of \cite{Hemerik.etal:2020} then allows to obtain an asymptotic $\alpha$-level test for the null hypothesis \eqref{H_0_true} against a one or two-sided alternative.
+Abbreviate $S_i = S(F_i)$ and denote the corresponding sorted values as $S_{(1)}\le\dots\le S_{(g)}$.
 Without loss of generality, consider testing \eqref{H_0_true} against $H_1:\beta>\beta_0$.
-The test that they consider rejects the null hypothesis if
+The test of \citet{Hemerik.etal:2020} rejects the null hypothesis if